UNIFY Accelerating people-centered smart cities

 • A non-profit business model, funded by the United Nations, would be more feasible than subscription-based models in many regions of the world.

-These insights helped us refine our service offering to better align with the needs and constraints of our stakeholders
+These insights helped us refine our service offering to better align with the needs and constraints of our stakeholders.

 • “I think you've positioned it pretty well, around employability, sustainability, and connections.”